-- Look for the hazards – things that might cause slips, trips and falls, working at height, exposure to hazardous substances, fire, explosion, high noise levels and moving vehicles.
+- Look for common workplace accident hazards – things that might cause slips, trips and falls, working at height, exposure to hazardous substances, fire, explosion, high noise levels and moving vehicles.
 These are just a few examples.

-- Determine who might get harmed and in what way (e.g. chef burned by oven)
+- Determine who might get harmed and in what way.
+For example: chef burned by oven.